astrovm/hosty/README.md

 Hosty will take all domains separated by some symbol, space or new line, so it supports hosts-style files and files with just domains.

 ABP, uBlock Origin, Brave and AdGuard files are accepted too, but take in account that ANY not-commented domain will be used, so it's safer to use them in whitelists than in blacklists (a website that you don't want to block can end up blocked if exists in the file).

+You can also run hosty using ONLY your custom sources with:

+`$ sudo hosty --ignore-default-sources`

+and you can config autorun to run that way too:

+`$ sudo hosty --autorun --ignore-default-sources`

+Keep in mind that this is an advanced function that we do not recommend using, hosty is designed and tested to be used with the default configuration and in that way we believe that it will give you the best experience.

 ## Restore your original hosts file